 👀 Insider Tip: For something a bit different, visit Sir John Soane’s Museum, a quirky townhouse filled with fascinating objects—including an Egyptian sarcophagus!

-Indulge in a royal afternoon tea
+Rainy day in London?
+Indulge in a royal afternoon tea!

 Nothing beats a classic afternoon tea to escape the rain while treating yourself to fluffy scones, delicate finger sandwiches, and fragrant tea served in fine china.